 Dinobot: Wait!
 Look!
 Down in the sky!
 Is it a bird?

-- A scene in "Gorilla Warfare" is inspired by Robocop.
+- The scene in "Gorilla Warfare" where Optimus stalks Waspinator before pulling him through a wall is inspired by Robocop.

 - In "Victory", the scene where Optimus is falling from the Axalon after being shot by Scorponok in his beast mode resembles a scene in King Kong (1933).